 The street segment lit by inteliLIGHT benefits now from smart awareness and control over the street lighting, including real-time malfunction alerts and the availability of adaptive lighting (dynamically changing the lighting intensity according to traffic conditions).
 It’s an important addition, improving the energy consumption and containing light pollution while addressing the traffic safety concerns.

 Road infrastructure lighting has its own peculiarities, and the previous experience of inteliLIGHT in similar projects implemented for the Greek highways proved to be extremely useful.
 Given the high distances between the pylons outside the city, the powerline communications (PLC) solution was excluded as an option.

 The preferred communication solution, LoRaWAN, was considered the most suitable in the context as it covers more than 5km radius with only one base station and it provides low-cost, secure communications through its fast deploying private network.
 Furthermore, LoRaWAN requires no recurring expenses in exploitation.
-To avoid unpredictable situations or the loss of communication, inteliLIGHT uses smart controllers, transferring intelligence to lamp level and thus ensuring autonomy in operation and maximum system security.
+To avoid unpredictable situations or the loss of communication, inteliLIGHT uses smart streetlight controllers, transferring intelligence to lamp level and thus ensuring autonomy in operation and maximum system security.